-Homicide is the act of one human being killing another, according to Oklahoma Law.
+Homicide involves the act of one human being killing another, according to Oklahoma Law.
 Oklahoma Statute Title 21 (§21-691) classifies homicides as either unlawful (criminal) or lawful.
 Criminal homicide includes first degree murder, second degree murder, first degree manslaughter, second degree manslaughter, and negligent homicide.
 Lawful homicide includes justifiable homicide and excusable homicide.
 A criminal defense attorney assists individuals facing charges of homicide.

 What is Homicide?